rihib/schemaspy-mysql/README.md

 This is [SchemaSpy](https://schemaspy.org/) script for MySQL Database.
 You can refer SchemaSpy docs with Docker [here](https://hub.docker.com/r/schemaspy/schemaspy/).

+## Execution
+Change the constant values in `main.sh` to appropriate ones.

 When the shell script is executed as shown below, files are automatically generated in the same hierarchy.
 There is no need to create any directories in advance, just run `bash main.sh`.
 You can open the generated `index.html` file with Live Server, etc.

 ```bash